alife-data-standards/alife-data-standards/README.md

 Eventually, we should develop policies/templates for requesting/specifying standards.
 Suggestions for this are welcome!

-## Standard data types
+## Standard data types (concepts)

-Different systems and experiments need to represent different types of data.
-We aim to modularize those types into their own standards, with the aim of ensuring that these standards as a whole are complimentary to each other.
-For instance, the elements in a phylogeny may be genotypes, but systems without phylogenies may also need genotypes.
+Different systems and experiments need to represent different types of data (concepts).
+We aim to modularize those concepts into their own standards, ensuring that these standards as a whole are complimentary to each other.
+For instance, the entities in a phylogeny may be genotypes, but systems without phylogenies may also need genotypes.
 Instead of defining a standard for genomes in multiple places, we define it once and allow references to genomes to show up in other standards.

 The standards that we have begun developing thus far are: